esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 **iv) Basic Engineering, Delivery and Testing Principles are not to be relaxed for the Solution Architecture of Proofs of Concepts**
+Namely:**
 * Principle B1: Business Continuity of Patient Critical Systems
 * Principle B2: Clarity Through a Fine Grain Separation of Concerns
 * Principle B3: Continuous Integration and Delivery
 * Principle B4: Early Comprehensive and Appropriate Automated Tests

+**v) Test Execution Plans as a tool for Communicating Requirements**
+* Proof of concepts should have test Execution Plans describing how the product should behave
+* Test Execution Plans should utilise BDD (See C3) to describe business acceptance criteria which are in scope.
+* Test Execution Plans should use the shared language of the business and be understandable by technical and non-technical partners.

+**vi) Test Execution Reports**
+To support continuous learning and transparency around software state:
+* PoCs should have CI pipelines which runs tests and produce test execution reports
+* CI environments should allow software owners to inspect past runs and degradations of the build*which may affect any learnings from the hypothesis. in line with B3.